[object Object]

 • Focuses more on data science applications than general database management

-Learn SQL course by Codeacademy
+Learn SQL by Codeacademy

 • Rating: 4.6/5

 • Price: Offers a limited free plan.
-The Pro plan costs $14.99/month (billed annually).
+The Plus plan costs $10.50/month, while the Pro plan comes at $13.99 (billed annually).

 • Certification: Yes

-“Learn SQL” is a course program hosted by Codeacademy, an online platform that offers free web development courses in various programming languages like Python, JavaScript, and SQL.
+Learn SQL is an SQL course program hosted by Codecademy — an online platform that offers online courses in various programming languages like Python, JavaScript, and SQL.

 What you’ll learn

-• Using SQL to access, create, and update data stored in a database.
+• Using SQL to access, create, and update data stored in a database

 • Performing more complex queries by learning essential query keywords and functionality

-• Using powerful functions for performing complex database operations.
+• Using powerful functions for performing complex database operations

-• Building SQL projects and the principles of structured data.
+• Building SQL projects and the principles of structured data

 How you’ll learn

-• Each module has a course lesson, quiz, project, article, and a cheat sheet.
+• Each module has a course lesson, quiz, project, article, and a cheat sheet

 • Codeacademy also offers an integrated AI learning assistant.